 Hartford, CT 06114

 The Department of Social Services is the parent agency for DDS.

-The office responsible for scheduling and conducting disability hearings is the Office of Disability Adjudication and Review (ODAR).
-ODAR has offices located throughout the state.
-Here are the address and contact information for the two main ODAR locations:
+The office responsible for scheduling and conducting disability hearings is the Office of Hearings Operations (OHO).
+OHO has two offices located in Hartford and New Haven.
+Here are the address and contact information for the two locations:

 135 High Street, Room 331